South African labour law: Sufficient representation

-The effect of these decisions is that, when an employer grants organisational rights to a union with, for example, only ten per cent representivity, the employer cannot really argue that another union seeking organisation rights must have at least thirty per cent.
+The effect of these decisions is that, when an employer grants organisational rights to a union with, for example, only ten per cent representativity, the employer cannot really argue that another union seeking organisation rights must have at least thirty per cent.

 Section 18 allows an employer and majority union in a workplace, as well as parties to a bargaining council, to establish by collective agreement the level of representativeness required for the purposes of gaining access, deductions and leave at a particular workplace.

 The only limit is that the agreed threshold must be applied equally to all unions seeking to exercise any, or all, of these rights.

 "Workplace"

 The "workplace" is defined in section 213 of LRA.
 There is a distinction to be drawn, in this regard, between the public service and the private sector.